-Teaching and education industry has seen a paradigm shift in the last few years.
+The Teaching and education industry has seen a paradigm shift in the last few years.
 With the rise of technology, students can now experience education in multi-media modes.
 From distance learning programs to free YouTube coaching videos.
-Education is seen a new wave of trends.
+Education has seen a new wave of trends.
 Textbooks are soon to become obsolete and tech-based education will soon transform the way schools and universities function all over the world.
-A student’s entire school curriculum can be accessed by him with his finger tip.
-While most would feel that e-learning is a much needed change, it is necessary that we consider the various short-comings of this new trend.
+A student’s entire school curriculum can be accessed by him with his fingertip.
+While most would feel that e-learning is a much-needed change, it is necessary that we consider the various short-comings of this new trend.

 Following are the advantages and disadvantages of video as a medium for coaching:

 1) Most flexible medium – Students can attend lectures anytime, anywhere, as many times they wish to and can skip parts they wish to just with a click.

 2) Increased attention – Most kids take a delight in watching visual content.
 Videos have the potential of explaining concepts better than textbooks because it is rich with pictures and not just text heavy.

 3) Rich in experience – It’s not just visuals but also sounds which gives students a multi-dimensional experience why learning and helps them understand concepts quicker.

 4) Self-study friendly – Not all students enjoy going to classrooms to learn.
 Classrooms can have more distractions than the space of your home.
 A student can log-in to watch videos at his own convenience.

 1) No scope for clearing doubts – Face-to-face communication is considered more effective than having someone teach you at a distance.
 A variety of doubts can crop up in the mind of the learner while the video lecture is being played but distance learning doesn’t help with it much.

 2) Practice time – In subjects which require students to practice while studying – for example, math’s, video coaching does not help a lot.
 Unless a student is disciplined and motivated enough to practice on his own after watching the e-tutorial, video classes are of little help.